mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 65 - Variables Named after Types/readme.md

 # Conclusion 🏁

 The first name we can across is related to an accidental point of view.

 It takes time to build a theory on the models we are building using our [MAPPERS](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md).

-Once we get there, we must rename our variables-
+Once we get there, we must rename our variables.

 # Relations 👩‍❤️‍💋‍👨